How Weather Changes Lead to Eye Problems

 If you need to do some work in the yard or be outside for longer periods of time, wear wraparound sunglasses or safety glasses—both cover more of your eye area to better block out irritants.

-Summer: When the Sun Is High—and So Is Your Risk
+Eye Problems in Summer: When the Sun Is High—and So Is Your Risk

 You wear sunglasses on sunny summer days—great!
 Blocking those ultraviolet (UVA and UVB) rays can protect your eyes from cataracts, macular degeneration, retinal damage, and even skin cancer around the eyes.